jdellostritto/template-service-java-rest/README.md

-# template-service-java-rest
+# template-service-java
-Basic RESTful java service supporting compose and Kubernetes with a makefile.
+Simple template service built from a spring sample.